joaoemersonufc/first-crud-react-native/sd-golang-docker/trabalho-go-test/trabalho-go/README.md

 after that you'll need the migrations, just run "docker run -v {your_entire_path_to_project}\migrations:/migrations --network host migrate/migrate -path=/migrations/ -database "postgres://127.0.0.1/api_biblioteca?sslmode=disable&user=postgres&password=postgres" up 1"

-Then you can run the project with "go run.\main.go"
+Then you can run the project with "go run .\main.go"

 the default routes is